Govt seeks names of farmer leaders for panel on MSP, other issues; SKM to decide in Dec 4 meet | Headlines

 Earlier this month, Prime Minister Narendra Modi had announced that a committee would be formed to take decisions on the subjects of promoting zero budgeting-based agriculture, changing crop patterns as per the changing needs of the country, and making MSP more effective and transparent.

-He made the announcement during his address to the nation in which he also stated that the government has decided to repeal the three farm laws, which were at the centre of protests by farmers for the past year.
+He announced this during his address to the nation in which he also stated that the government has decided to repeal the three farm laws, which were at the centre of protests by farmers for the past year.

+The prime minister had said the committee will have representatives from the Central and state governments, farmers, agricultural scientists and agricultural economists.

+On Monday, representatives of farmer unions of Punjab had said an emergency meeting of the SKM has been called on Wednesday to decide the future course of action.
+The SKM, however, clarified, ''All constituent organisations of SKM will take stock of the situation and decide the next steps of the farmers' struggle on December 4, as announced earlier.
+The date of this SKM meeting remains unchanged.''
+It said the meeting will take place at Singhu border points.
+Various points raised in the letter to the prime minister earlier will be discussed and future decisions will be taken.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)